Community programs in parks

 Appointment

-• when a position vacancy exists, a volunteer recruitment notice will be published on the city's volunteering page and other sources typically during the month of January of each year
+• when a position vacancy exists, a volunteer recruitment notice will be published on the city's volunteering page and other sources typically during the month of January or February

 • to be eligible for consideration, interested applicants must:

-• read and understand the Terms of Reference and volunteer position description
+• read and understand the Pollinator Working Group Terms of Reference (PDF) and Volunteer Position Description (provided when you apply online)

-• complete a volunteer application form and submit a resume with two references
+• complete a volunteer application form and if selected for an interview, provide two references

 Pollinator Working Group volunteer qualifications